Allstate Settlements and Verdicts

 - Estimating what you can expect from Allstate's first settlement offer

 - Thoughts on how much your case is worth

 2013 Allstate Settlements and Verdicts

 November 2013, Maryland: $936,504 Verdict A 33 year-old mother of four is driving her SUV in New Carrollton and approaches the intersection of Annapolis Road and 85th Avenue.
 A second driver enters the intersection while the mother attempts to go through and collides into her vehicle.
 The woman is taken to Prince George’s Hospital center by ambulance and is diagnosed and treated for a severe ankle fracture that requires surgical repair.
 For six months following the accident, she is unable to put any weight onto her ankle and needs third-party assistance with daily activities.
 She sues the driver for negligence, claiming the defendant was distracted and entered the intersection against a red light.
 She claims that due to her injuries she suffers from a permanent limp and is unable to stand for an extended period of time.
 Since, she has had to give up her career as a hairdresser, which resulted in her having to return to school in order to obtain future employment.
 The defendant disputes the seriousness of the injuries.
-A jury finds in favor of the plaintiff and awards her $936,504.09.
+Allstate offered $70,000 before the lawsuit was filed and $140,000 on the courthouse steps.
+Our client believed in her case and believed in us.
+A jury justifed that faith and awarded her $936,504.09.
 Ron Miller and Laura Zois tried this case for the Law Offices of Miller & Zois.

 Our law firm has won millions of dollars in settlements and verdicts against Allstate for our clients.
 Learn more about dealing with Allstate in car, truck, and motorcycle accidents and other personal injury cases.